Queen Naija seeks both a healthy relationship and our respect on “misunderstood.”

 “Pack Lite” is an old school R&B jam that is supposed to intimidate dusty-ass men.

-“Pack Lite” is smooth but confrontational.
+“Pack Lite” is both smooth and spicy.
 Throughout the song, Queen passionately lets her man know that his s**t does stink, that she is ready to leave him if he doesn’t get his act together, and that she isn’t with him leaving toilet seats up.
 Though you don’t get an amazing vocal performance by Naija on the song, she does show tons of raw passion.

 SONG BY SONG BREAKDOWN